ciarangreene84/b4sc/README.md

     }
 ```

-If there are multiple implementation libraries, each one may end up having such an extension method.
+If there are multiple implementation libraries, each one may end up having such an extension method in each library.
 Then, when using the implementation(s), one might have a chain of calls to the extension methods on the ServiceCollection itself, e.g.

 ```
 ...